-JP Morgan Transferred Members

-Transition Date Members: December 18, 2005

-Salaried Transferre ed Members: January 1, 2006

-Retirement Benefit idge benefits determined based on pensionable

-and YMPE at the Transition Date.
-Continuous service

-continues while err ployed by the Purchaser.

-the second se

-creased based on Increases in the Average

-m the Transition Date to the date of

-retirement/terminal ion/death, measured by CANSIM II Series VI558664.

-Thomas Cook Transferred Members

-Transition Date January 29, 2011

-Transition Date oundary 20, 2011

-Retirement Benefit The lifetime and br idge benefits determined based on pensionable

-and YMPE at the Transition Date.
-Continuous service

-- ployed by the Purchaser.

-The benefits are in creased based on Increases in the Average

-Industrial Wage fro m the Transition Date to the date of

-retirement/terminal tion/death, measured by CANSIM II Series VI558664.

-Defined Contribution Component

-Effective Date Effective July 1, 20 08, the DC component was added to the Plan.

-Member Contributions Members may con tribute 1% to 7% of earnings.

-Member Contributions Members may con

-Members with define ned benefit entitlement as of June 30, 2008 (except

-a Scotia) may elect a 0% contribution.

-The "default" mem ber contribution if a member does not elect a

-contribution level is s 1% of earnings.

-Employer Contributions • • ches member contributions according to the

-following table:

-Employee Employer

-строуее

-0.0% 0.0%

-1.0% 0.5%

-2.0% 1.0%

-3.0% 1.5%

-4.0% 2.0%

-5.0% 2.5%

-6.0% 3.0%
+JP Morgan Transferred Members Transition Date Hourly Transferred Members: December 18, 2005 Salaried Transferred Members: January 1, 2006 Retirement Benefit The lifetime and bridge benefits determined based on pensionable service, earnings, and YMPE at the Transition Date.
+Continuous service continues while employed by the Purchaser.
+The benefits are increased based on Increases in the Average Industrial Wage from the Transition Date to the date of retirement/termination/death, measured by CANSIM II Series VI558664.
+Thomas Cook Transferred Members Transition Date January 29, 2011 Retirement Benefit The lifetime and bridge benefits determined based on pensionable service, earnings, and YMPE at the Transition Date.
+Continuous service continues while employed by the Purchaser.
+The benefits are increased based on Increases in the Average Industrial Wage from the Transition Date to the date of retirement/termination/death, measured by CANSIM II Series VI558664.
+Defined Contribution Component Effective Date Effective July 1, 2008, the DC component was added to the Plan.
+Members may contribute 1% to 7% of earnings.
+Member Contributions Members with defined benefit entitlement as of June 30, 2008 (except Manitoba and Nova Scotia) may elect a 0% contribution.
+The "default" member contribution if a member does not elect a contribution level is 1% of earnings.
+The Company matches member contributions according to the Employer Contributions following table: Employee Employer 0.0% 0.0% 1.0% 0.5% 2.0% 1.0% 3.0% 1.5% 4.0% 2.0% 2.5% 5.0% 3.0% 6.0%